yaapu/FrskyTelemetryScript/README.md

  - battery capacity and battery capacity used in mAh and %
  - power as battery voltage * current
  - vertical speed on left side of HUD
+ - "synthetic vertical speed" calculated from altitude variations (no vspeed is sent by the autopilot in DCM mode)
  - altitude on right side of HUD
  - gps altitude
  - gps fix extendend status (2D,3D,DGPS,RTK)